mimiframework/Mimi.jl/docs/src/userguide.md

 ## Defining Components

 Any Mimi model is made up of at least one component, so before you construct a model, you need to create your components.

+A component can have any number of parameters and variables.
+Parameters are data values that will be provided to the component as input, and variables are values that the component will calculate in the run_timestep function when the model is run.
+The index of a parameter or variable determines the number of dimensions that parameter or variable has.
+They can be scalar values and have no index, such as parameter 'c' in the example below.
+They can be one-dimensional, such as the variable 'A' and the parameters 'd' and 'f' below.
+They can be two dimensional such as variable 'B' and parameter 'e' below.
+Note that any index other than 'time' must be declared at the top of the component, as shown by `regions = Index()` below.

+The user must define a run_timestep function for each component.

 We define a component in the following way:

 ```julia